demox-labs/webgpu-msm/README.md

 Access to evaluation platforms will not be provided.
 The benchmarking aims to test solutions on various commodity devices and seeks general browser environment improvements.
 Most WASM features that work within Chrome v115 are allowed, including multithreading through web workers.

-### Where can I get more details about the competition?

-You can find further information in the provided specification document and participate in discussions on the relevant platform.
-For more specific inquiries, feel free to join the ongoing discussion or send a direct message for assistance.

 ### Is WebGPU included in this prize category?

 Yes!
 WebGPU may be used for any amount of the submission implementation.